oishee-hoque/oishee-hoque.github.io/_pages/education-awards.md

 # Education

-## B.Sc. in Computer Science and Information Technology
+## B.Sc. in Computer Science and Engineering

 ---